Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

 # Task 2: Generate Unit Test Cases

 - To generate unit test cases, we need to add a new project.
-In the solution explorer, right-click on the Solution.
+In the Solution Explorer, right-click on the Solution.

     ![](../../media/crud3.1.png)